 The first one being the mailbox tree.
 Somehow the previous owners installed, or found a way to have a tree grow around the mailbox.
 The problem with this tree is that it covers the front door when it has leaves, covers our house number, and we didn’t feel was all that attractive.
 So, Graham chopped it down!
 He only broke one saw in the process (hehehe).
 We couldn’t cut the trunk all the way down to the ground because it was wrapped around the mailbox.
 However, Jen needs a larger mailbox to mail her business items in.
 So, when the mailbox gets replaced, the tree will be cut all the way back.

 In the upcoming months, we plan on taking inventory of the landscaping plants (as you can see are currently brown in the front of the house) and will eventually be doing a complete overhaul (so if anyone has any Hydrangea bushes they would like to get rid of, let us know — we will also have PLENTY of hosta plants to give away!).
+We’re awaiting on a few landscape quotes so we have an esitmation of cost to complete the job.

 We also started working in the guest bedroom.
 We do not plan on getting it fully completed until after the studio is done, but we wanted to get it painted and decorated so that it felt inviting for the guests we are hoping to have!
 Here are just a sneek peek at the color scheme: